TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 ### 3. Custom File Dropdown Provider

-When `"foam.use-custom-file-dropdown-provider"` setting is `true`, Visual Studio Code uses a custom file dropdown provider that places dropped files under `/uploads/` using a special logic (the uploads folder name is customizable via `"foam.file-dropdown.uploads-folder-name"`).
+When the `"foam.use-custom-file-dropdown-provider"` setting is `true`, Visual Studio Code uses a custom file dropdown provider that places dropped files under `/uploads/` using a special logic.
 It creates a folder under `/uploads/` based on the current document folder and the current document name.
-For example, files related to `/Items/Amulets.md` go under `/uploads/Items/Amulets/`.
+For example, files related to `/Items/Amulets.md` will go under `/uploads/Items/Amulets/`.

 #### 3.1.
+Uploads Folder Name Customization

+The uploads folder name is customizable via the `"foam.file-dropdown.uploads-folder-name"` setting.

+The default value is `"uploads"`.

+#### 3.2.
 File Dropdown Template

-You can customize file dropdown template with the `foam.file-dropdown.file-template-format` setting.
+You can customize the file dropdown template with the `foam.file-dropdown.file-template-format` setting.

 <table>